Currency Hedging

 Is my money safe with an FX provider when I hedge? +

-Deposits and margin are safeguarded in segregated accounts under FCA rules, and those rules tighten in May 2026.
+Deposits and margin are safeguarded in segregated accounts under FCA rules, and those rules tighten on 7 May 2026.
 This is not the same as FSCS deposit protection, which applies to banks.
 Read the provider’s safeguarding statement and confirm its FCA authorisation.

 Can we hedge without forward contracts? +